bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 After leaving the road, we kept low and angled towards that spot.
 From our roadside vantage point, we couldn't see the three hidden drainages.
 We easily crossed the two first but the third one appeared impossible, especially because of the water torrent coursing down it.
 So we changed our focus to something closer.

-We were still angling along the slope when I got a glimpse of a high gully before the third drainage.
-It looked possible to ascend it, although a rock band hid much of it.
+We were still angling along the slope when I glimpsed a high gully before the third drainage.
+It looked possible to ascend, although a rock band hid much of it.
 We'd have to get over the rock band, but I noticed a gap and hoped it would provide a way.
 We made our way to the gap.

 After getting through the gap the views were intriguing.
 Ahead a waterfall flowed down cliffs.
 To my right the view was blocked.
-I couldn't see left around the corner of rock, but it appeared to be exposed.
+I couldn't see left around the corner, but it appeared to be exposed.
 At my feet was a steep downclimb.
-I started down, but when the rocks starting falling away from under my feet I climbed back up.
+I started down, but when the rocks starting slipping under my feet, I climbed back up.

 We left the gap and headed back, but angled up.
 This soon brought us to the ridge on the left side of the ascent gully.
 We would do the conventional route.